Graduate-level study structured for busy schedules

 Organ Accompaniment of Chant - July 13 to 17, 2026

 Beginning from a discussion of chant modality at the keyboard, students will learn to harmonize chant melodies through building good bass lines and developing good voicing in interior voices.
 Through experience in playing written accompaniments in exemplary international schools, students will learn to understand and imitate the harmonic and rhythmic nuances of excellent models by masters of the art of Gregorian accompaniment.
 Registration, texture, and the accommodation of various rhythmic approaches will also be addressed.
 1 credit or audit, limited to 6 students.
-8:30–12:00 group instruction, plus 30-minute private lesson twice.
+8:30–12:00 group instruction, plus two 30-minute private lessons.
 Taught by Prof. Christopher Berry.

 Choral Institute - July 20 to 24, 2026